-All one-of-c coding is based on the training data, even if a holdout sample is defined (see Partitions).
+All one-of-c coding is based on the training data, even if a holdout sample is defined (see "Partitions" on page 86).
 Thus, if the holdout sample contains cases with predictor categories that are not present in the training data, then those cases are not scored.
 If the holdout sample contains cases with dependent variable categories that are not present in the training data, then those cases are scored.

 Rescaling.
 Scale features are normalized by default.
-All rescaling is performed based on the training data, even if a holdout sample is defined (see Partitions on p.
-131).
+All rescaling is performed based on the training data, even if a holdout sample is defined (see "Partitions" on page 86).
 If you specify a variable to define partitions, it is important that the features have similar distributions across the training and holdout samples.
 Use, for example, the Explore procedure to examine the distributions across partitions.